kkoomen/react-boilerplate/README.md

 # Linting

-All rules within linting are set to a warning, except for those that are definitely a no-op.
+All rules within linting are set to a warning, except for those that are definitely a no-op, such as deprecated functions, or really bad ways of handling code such as the use of `eval()`.
 Linters should suggest, not force.

 If you find any rules that are left out or should be different, feel free to make a pull request.